Overcoming Money Mindset Blocks

-Even if you’re not a money savvy person, there are steps that you can take to feel more confident when it comes to your business finances and your pricing!
-In today’s episode, Val Duvick joins us to share money mindsets and misconceptions that many entrepreneurs face and how we can overcome them.
+Even if you’re not a money-savvy person, there are steps that you can take to feel more confident when it comes to your business finances and your pricing!
+In today’s episode, Val Duvick joins us to share how to overcome money mindset blocks and misconceptions that many entrepreneurs face.

 Called to Both is brought to you by Joy Michelle, mom of two and multi-passionate entrepreneur who’s on a mission to help others find balance between the worlds of motherhood and business.
 Called to Both is the podcast for women who have big business ambitions and also want to be intentional and present moms.
 At Called to Both, we truly don’t believe you have to choose between these two worlds tugging at your heart You can be Called to Both.

 If you’re enjoying the content we’re creating on the podcast and want to connect with others who are called to both, make sure you come join us in the Called to Both Facebook Group!

 Val is a wedding photographer-turned business coach for female creatives with some hot takes and unconventional, but life-centered and life-giving business strategies.
 She believes it’s possible to build a business that looks good on paper, feels good in your heart and serves your life, not the other way around!
 Aka, she’s about heart over hustle and working smarter, not harder.
 Val is married to her best friend of 10+ years (Mark), she has two sweet daughters (Alea + Ivy) and they live a modest, but intentional and faith-filled life doing their best to love and serve the people God has put in their path.